gabrielrezzonico/dogsandcats/capstone_report.md

           nesterov=OPTIMIZER_NESTEROV_ENABLED)
 ```

+This learning rate was selected empirically.
 The learning rate was decresed for the fine-tuning step.

+The models are really complex (mainly because of the use of pre-trained models) and are really deep, this make the model prone to overfitting.
+To combat this problem a Dropout layer was used.
+The parameter of the dropout was selected empirically.

+Several activation function where tested, the one that gave the best results was RELU.
+We used this one in the final model.

-During the development of the capstone, pre-computed features of each model were tried to be computed, with the idea of use this pre computed features as an input to the FCN.
+During the development of the capstone, pre-computed features of each model were tried to be computed, with the idea to use this pre computed features as an input to the FCN.
 This tecnique proved complicated, because of the size of the dataset and the amount of RAM memory available in the system used to run the process.